jboss-datavirtualization/openshift-cartridge-datavirtualization/README.md

 * [Salesforce as a REST Service using Data Virtualization](https://community.jboss.org/wiki/SalesforceAsARESTServiceUsingDataVirtualization)
 * [Any source as an OData feed using Data Virtualization](https://community.jboss.org/wiki/AnySourceAsAnODataFeedUsingDataVirtualization)

-A user is provided with the installation for testing
+A teiid user is generated with the installation.
+It is granted the user, odata and rest roles.
-* user/user - general user, granted odata and rest roles
+* user,  {generated password}

 Consult the [Teiid Documentation](http://www.jboss.org/teiid/docs) for more information.